suthaharan/NodeFinancial/README.md

 a [Sails](http://sailsjs.org) application

+# Installing sails with --linker
+$ sails new nodefinancial --linker (this is not needed after 0.10 version)

 # MySQL
 - Connect to MySQL or start the MAMP server on the local instance
 - Insert/Update/Delete/Select - Object rights